rambodt/Sparse-Systolic-Array-ML-Accelerator/README.md

 ## Running the ASIC Flow

-Run commands from `asic/`.
-The flow expects the Hammer/CAD support checkout and Cadence tool licenses.
+Run commands from `asic/` after connecting the project configuration to a compatible Hammer/SKY130/Cadence environment.
+The repository includes the project-specific RTL, testbenches, and Hammer YAML/TCL configuration files, but does not include the external CAD framework or licensed tool setup.

 ```bash
 cd asic